 Senior at Sandia Prep.
 2023 National Honor Society.
 Attending the University of Oklahoma professional pilot program in the fall Has taken 8 Young Eagle flights!
 Graduated Double Eagle Aviation Academy in 2021.

 Currently taking Sporty's Learn to Fly course.

-Participated in an aircraft Condition Inspec-
+Participated in an aircraft Condition Inspection.

 Would like to build his own aircraft someday.
+Eager to one day fly Young Eagle kids in his plane.

 William Reese